cuddlecoinxo/cuddlecoin-wallet-backend-js/README.md

 ### v3.0.0

 * Fix bug where using multiple wallet instances with different configs would only use the latest config.
 * API change - You must now provide a config to the Utilities/ValidateParameters functions if you are using a non default config, for example if you are using the library for another cryptocurrency.
-Otherwise, the default TurtleCoin config will be used.
+Otherwise, the default CuddleCoin config will be used.

 ### v2.0.0